 Note: Ratio reflects tax-supported debt in 2014 dollars divided by enrollment in the school year ending in the relevant year.
 Some tax-supported debt issued before 2003 may not be reflected.

 Authorized But Unissued Tax-Supported Debt

 After voters approve tax-supported debt for a local entity in an election, the entity applies to the Attorney General (OAG) to approve issuance before debt is issued.
 Typically, the entity does not apply for the OAG to approve the total debt package at once, but rather over time so that it can manage the projects and reduce interest expense.
 Authorized but unissued tax-supported debt totals are the remaining voter approved tax-supported debt that the entity has not issued yet and may be issued in the future.

 Source: Texas Bond Review Board

-Note: Reflects authorized but unissued debt as of August 31, 2013.
-Some debt authorized before 2002 but still unissued may not be reflected.
-The 2012 and 2013 tax-supported debt data has been reconciled for cash defeasances.
+Note: Reflects authorized but unissued debt as of August 31, 2014.
+Some debt authorized prior to 2003 but still unissued may not be reflected.

 An Introduction to Understanding Comprehensive Annual Financial Reports